thoughtspot/thoughtspot.github.io/_admin/ts-cloud/it-ops.md

 <li><a href="use-agreement.html">In-app acceptance of ThoughtSpot's use agreement</a></li>
 </ul>

-You can also view upcoming maintenance of the ThoughtSpot application from the [Scheduled Maintenance]({{ site.baseurl }}/admin/ts-cloud/scheduled-maintenance.html) tab in the Admin Portal, and monitor your cluster's performance from the [Performance Tracking Pinboard]({{ site.baseurl }}/admin/ts-cloud/performance-tracking.html).
+You can also view upcoming maintenance of the ThoughtSpot application from the [Scheduled Maintenance]({{ site.baseurl }}/admin/ts-cloud/scheduled-maintenance.html) tab in the Admin Portal, monitor your cluster's performance from the [Performance Tracking Pinboard]({{ site.baseurl }}/admin/ts-cloud/performance-tracking.html), and view your users' interactions with ThoughtSpot from the [User Adoption Pinboard]({{ site.baseurl }}/admin/ts-cloud/user-adoption.html).